FlexMeasures/flexmeasures/documentation/features/forecasting.rst

 Sensor 12 would represent the power readings of your solar power, and here you ask for forecasts for one day (2 February, 2024), with a forecast of 6 hours.

-The ``--as-job`` parameter is optional, if given the computation becomes a job which a worker needs to pick up.
+The ``--as-job`` parameter is optional.
+If given, the computation becomes a job which a worker needs to pick up.
 There is some more information at :ref:`how_queue_forecasting`.

 Rolling vs fixed-point